Janne Wirman: Biography

 In the year of 2000, Wirman assembled progressive metal band Warmen as his main side-project.
 The band's second album, Beyond Abilities, continued with the presence of his brother Antti Wirman.

-In the same year, Johansson was asked by heavy metal band Masterplan to play on their debut album, but since he was already busy with other projects, he referred them to Janne instead.
+In the same year, Johansson was asked by heavy metal band Masterplan to play on their debut album, but since he was already busy with other projects, he referred to Janne instead.
 Thus, in early 2002, Wirman took part in the recording of Masterplan's self-titled debut album.
 The band proceeded to offer him a permanent position, but Warman opted to continue playing with Children of Bodom.
 Masterplan released their album and gave credit to Wirman's work on the CD's booklet.
 The band's keyboard player Axel Mackenrott, hired after Wirman's decline to enter the band, appeared on all of the promotional pictures, and was officially credited as Masterplan's keyboardist.

 To record with Warmen, Wirman built the Warmen Productions Studio (now named Beyond Abilities).
 This studio has also served for the recording of Kotipelto's keyboard tracks, part of Ensiferum's Iron album and Sinergy's fourth album.

 Wirman has had bad experiences with sponsor deals.
-He had deals with both Roland Scandinavia and Korg in the past and was promised new equipment, but he never received anything.
+He had dealt with both Roland Scandinavia and Korg in the past and was promised new equipment, but he never received anything.
 On the back of Warmen's second album it reads: "No Roland or Korg products were used."

 Wirman was originally just supposed to play a few shows with Children of Bodom, but they grew to like him.
 On the Chaos Ridden Years documentary, Laiho said, "But it was the first time I saw the guy drunk, and that's when I knew he was the fucking man."
 Wirman stayed with them, but said he felt like a real member of the band around the time of the recording of his second album with them.